Table of contents

-GTM Server Side Tracking: The 7 steps implementation
+GTM Server Side Tagging: The 7 Step Implementation

-Server Side Tracking is often perceived as complex and complicated.
-Despite the many benefits of SGTM, many companies are still hesitant.
-A shame, because implementation, using Google Tag Manager is often simpler than you think.
-In this article, we would like to take you through the basic implementation of GTM Server Side Tracking.
+Server Side Tagging is often perceived as complex and complicated.
+Despite the many advantages of Sgtm, many companies are still hesitant.
+A shame, because the implementation, using Google Tag Manager is often simpler than you think.
+In this article, we would like to take you through the basic implementation of GTM Server Side Tagging.

-But first … why GTM Server Side Tracking?
+But first ... why GTM Server Side Tagging?

-Use Google Tag Manager is the most widely used platform for managing pixels and cookies.
+Google Tag Manager is the most widely used platform for managing pixels and cookies.
 Most marketers and developers are used to using GTM.
-With the introduction of Server Side Tracking, Google and the community have been working hard to enable Server Side Tracking through Google Tag Manager.
-As a result, more and more opportunities arise.
-Setting up SST is getting easier and easier, and new tags are being developed all the time, which can be installed server side.
-Personalizing user experiences on dynamic Web pages increased significantly.
+With the introduction of Server Side Tagging, Google and the community have been working hard to enable Server Side Tagging through Google Tag Manager.
+As a result, more and more features are emerging.
+Setting up SST is getting easier and easier, and new tags are being developed at the assembly line, which can be installed server side.
+Personalizing user experiences on dynamic web pages has increased significantly.

-In addition, GTM Server Side Tracking provides the ability to build on existing tagging infrastructures.
-This means that already developed tags can be easily adapted for server-side functionality, making the transition smooth and without losing existing data or functionality.
-This has made GTM Server Side Tracking the obvious choice in many scenarios for companies striving for an efficient and effective tagging strategy.
+In addition, GTM Server Side Tagging provides the ability to build on existing tagging infrastructures.
+This means that already developed tags can be easily adapted for server-side functionality, making the transition smooth and without loss of existing data or functionality.
+As a result, GTM Server Side Tagging has become the obvious choice in many scenarios for companies striving for an efficient and effective tagging strategy.

 In 7 steps to a good basic setup

-Every company is different.
+Every business is different.
 Webshops, B2B, foundations, Governments, etc. As a result, tag management needs are also different.
-For this article, we assumed the most complete setup.
-You can, of course, adapt these to your own situation.
+For this article, we have assumed the most complete setup.
+Of course, you can adapt this to your own situation.

 We try to make it as easy as possible for customers, so we created a sample implementation and a free GTM Copy Paste extension for easy copying and pasting of GTM elements.